 Every attempt to destroy the Christian religion begins by attacking the two foundational doctrines of the Christian faith: the inspiration of the Bible and the divinity of Christ.
 This is why it is important to know them because if we do, we can then confidently review and accept as true the other great Bible doctrines.

-- Read Psalm 110:1 and Psalm 16:8-11 and summarize what they say regarding the coming of the Messiah and how this shows the inspiration of scripture.
+- Read Psalms 110:1 and Psalms 16:8-11 and summarize what they say regarding the coming of the Messiah and how this shows the inspiration of scripture.

 - How does the resurrection of Jesus differ from other miracles and signs given by prophets and servants of God?

 - What were the four ways listed in the text that show the second Christian doctrine is the divinity of Jesus?

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?